 Extreme Heat Wave

 This year we are seeing more extremes in weather than we have in years past.
-In addition to it being an above-average hurricane season, which we recently wrote about in our last blog, July has turned out to be one of the hottest on record, with blistering heat waves affecting destinations across the globe.
+In addition to it being an above-average hurricane season, which we recently wrote about in blog, July has turned out to be one of the hottest on record, with blistering heat waves affecting destinations across the globe.

 In Europe, the scorching heat killed thousands of people and sparked wildfires as temperatures not only surpassed but shattered any past highs on record, especially in the U.K. where temperatures reached an unheard of 104º F (40º C).
 A Category 3 heat wave in Seville, Spain became the world’s first named heat wave, Zoe, with more Category 3 heat waves expected later this summer in the area.
 France, Italy, and Portugal are also seeing record highs in certain areas, while others remain milder for the time being.
 In the U.S., above-normal temperatures swept across the states in the past week, with more dangerously hot weather in the forecast.

 So what does this mean for travelers?
 If you are heading to Europe, understand that the heat wave can mean delayed flights and train schedules, as runways and tracks are put to the test under this unusually extreme heat.
 In Portugal, the government could mandate restrictions on movement and limit access to certain areas.
 In Italy, there is an initiative in place that restricts temperature settings from being set below 80, so there will be little relief indoors, especially for American travelers who may be used to lowering their thermostats as much as they desire to stay cool.
 In the U.S., flight schedules can be delayed or even canceled due to the extreme heat – not the most welcome news at a time when airlines are already struggling.